updated on October 13th, 2023

-When we visited Las Vegas in 2015 on our way home from California we spent the night in Las Vegas with Ellie.
-At this point there were no regulations against pets on the Las Vegas Strip.
-Just a couple months later, in February 2016, the Las Vegas City Council passed an ordinance restricting pets to certain hours of the day.
+When we visited Las Vegas in 2015 on our way home from California we spent the night in Las Vegas with our pup, Ellie.
+At this point, there were no regulations against pets on the Las Vegas Strip.
+Just a couple of months later, in February 2016, the Las Vegas City Council passed an ordinance restricting pets to certain hours of the day.

 According to the Council’s website:

 Animals are prohibited in the following restricted areas between Noon and 5:00 a.m.
 The restricted area is defined as: Las Vegas Boulevard south from Sahara Avenue to Sunset Road and from 200 yards on each side of Las Vegas Blvd. roadway.

 - To include public sidewalks and privately owned sidewalks;

 - Prohibited pedestrian bridges and pedestrian bridge landings on which an easement has been granted to pedestrian traffic.